-How to Paint a Forest Path
+How to Paint a Path in the Forest

 What colours are used in this painting?